anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ??? quote "Our task"

-    - Current solutions → None
+    - Current solutions → simple text matching based search (noisy and incomplete).
     - Identify tags for a given content → use available signals from content.
     - Measure engagement on platform → track engagement after discovery of content.